andaley/homesoon/project-diary.md

 - Added map to results page!
 - Moved query to separate route; using AJAX to retrieve results

+8/7
+- Moved distance and get apartments function into model as class methods
+- Wrote two unit tests for model.py
+- Challenge: imgs aren't showing up

 TODO

+- re-seed database to see if img url is getting cut off
 - Test Google Distance Matrix w/ dummy data
 - Test adding info windows to map w/ dummy data
 - Sort results by distance